Rose O'Neill (Irish noblewoman): Hugh Roe O'Donnell

 However, by 1595 the couple were facing difficulties as Rose had not borne O'Donnell children.
 That year, with her father's consent, Rose and O'Donnell separated.
 In order to increase his influence in southern Connacht, O'Donnell had hopes of a marriage alliance with Lady Margaret Burke, daughter of the Ulick Burke, 3rd Earl of Clanricarde, who had refused to join the war.
 However the government became aware of O'Donnell's plan to reportedly "rob [Margaret] from her parents by surprise or force", and in December, she was placed in protective custody.
 Additionally, Clanricarde stated that he would "rather see [Margaret's] burial than her marriage to [O'Donnell] were he a good subject".
 Tyrone sent his trusted secretary Henry Hovenden to Tyrconnell to advise O'Donnell, and O'Donnell eventually took Rose back.
 Hiram Morgan believes that O'Donnell's choice to remain in a barren marriage is symbolic of his dependence on Tyrone.

 The Calendar of State Papers makes reference to "some breach between Tirone and O Donnell about Tirone's daughter" on 2 April 1596.
 The following year, there was a rumour that Rose was to marry the Earl of Argyll.
 Two weeks later, on 6 April 1597, it was reported that O'Donnell had recently renewed his alliance with Tyrone, and that "their league of friendship is more apparently confirmed, for the satisfying of their followers and dependants, by O'Donnell's receiving of the earl's base daughter" in marriage.
+The phrase "base" could imply Rose's illegitimacy.
 By 1598, it was reported O'Donnell had divorced Rose.
 The divorce was most likely against Tyrone's wishes.
 Her marriage to O'Donnell did not result in any children.
 According to The Description of Ireland (1598), the separation was due to Rose's "barrenness".
 Donnelly considers this explanation suspicious—as O'Cahan would not have married such a "stigmatised" woman, and O'Donnell did not immediately remarry to secure an heir—and suggests that the separation occurred for another, private reason.